How Anna Kournikova and Enrique Iglesias' Love Tricked Everyone

 #girlfun #movetomiami Little one, please don’t inherit my dance moves 😂😂😂😂😂😂😂😂 📹@enriqueiglesias

-A post shared by 🐾 Anna 🎈Аня (@annakournikova) on
+A post shared by Anna Kournikova Iglesias (@annakournikova) on

-Bearing his children and still shimmying to his music, almost 17 years after they first met and had to make out endlessly for a video?

-Iglesias may be letting his guard down after all that time, but finally, Kournikova made it into the perfect-day scenario he's been describing for nearly a decade.
+Meanwhile, Kournikova embodied the perfect-day scenario he had been describing for nearly a decade.

 Even more telling, he added, "I would love to have children.
 Hopefully very soon.
 I think I'd be a good father, my girlfriend would be an even better mother, but I'd be a good father."

-Now we know the couple had two months to go before their latest carefully laid plan came to fruition.
+The couple had two months to go before their carefully laid plan came to fruition.

+"It's incredible to watch her be such a great mother," Iglesias told The Sun in October 2018.
+"It's incredible to watch a mom do what she does, when a mother's instinct kicks in."
+And, asked whether becoming parents had put a damper on their alone time, the singer informed the tabloid that "the sex has not diminished."

 We and our partners use cookies on this site to improve our service, perform analytics, personalize advertising, measure advertising performance, and remember website preferences.
 By using the site, you consent to these cookies.
 For more information on cookies including how to manage your consent visit our Cookie Policy.